freddiequinson/tishahotel/README.md

 ## Features

-- **Modern Design**: Clean and responsive layout that works on all devices
+- **Modern Design**: Clean and responsive layout that works on all devices.
 - **Room Showcase**: Detailed information about our Standard and Master rooms
 - **Image Gallery**: High-quality images of our hotel facilities
 - **Online Booking**: Easy reservation system